8 Coed Recreational Flag Football Rules

 • if a female pitches the ball to a male behind the line of scrimmage this will not result in a female play.

-The penalty for running 3 consecutive plays without a female as an Operative Player will be loss of down (i.e. if it was 1st down during the penalty, it is now 2nd down) and the female must now be the operative player on the next play.
+The penalty for running 3 consecutive plays without a female as an operative player will be loss of down (i.e. if it was 1st down during the penalty, it is now 2nd down) and the female must now be the operative player on the next play.
 If on this play a male catches or runs the ball: loss of down, the play is ruled “dead”, and the ball is brought back to the line of scrimmage, minus 5 steps.

 Plays utilizing a female and resulting in “loss of down” penalties, will still be considered “female” plays.
 Plays utilizing a female resulting in a non-loss of down penalty will not count as a gender play.
-The play never existed.
+The slate is clean for extra points and punts and everyone is eligible.

-If a male is the QB on a play which could either be to a male or female and the QB is Sacked the ball is spotted where he was Sacked and the play stands as a male play, no matter who was the intended receiver.
+If a male is the QB on a play which could either be to a male or female and the QB is sacked, the ball is spotted where he was Sacked and the play stands as a male play, no matter who was the intended receiver.
 If a team was forced to use a female as the operative player and the male QB is sacked the play stands as a female play and the offensive team does not have to use a female on the next play.

 TIME

-During the final 1 minute of 2nd half, the referee shall stop the game clock if:
+During the final minute of 2nd half, the referee shall stop the game clock if:

 • an incomplete pass is thrown